defineTools

 | Field | Type | Required | Description |

-Yes | Unique tool identifier, referenced in agent tools arrays |
+| `name` | `string` | Yes | Unique tool identifier, referenced in agent `tools` arrays |

-Yes | Description shown to the LLM for tool selection |
+| `description` | `string` | Yes | Description shown to the LLM for tool selection |

-Yes | JSON Schema defining the tool's input parameters |
+| `parameters` | `ToolParameters` | Yes | JSON Schema defining the tool's input parameters |

-Yes | Async function that executes when the tool is called |
+| `handler` | `function` | Yes | Async function that executes when the tool is called |

-Validation
+### Validation

-defineTools throws errors if any tool is missing name, description, parameters, or handler.
+`defineTools` throws errors if any tool is missing `name`, `description`, `parameters`, or `handler`.

-Handler Function
+## Handler Function

-The handler function receives three arguments:
+The handler function receives four arguments:

-handler: async (args, context, sandboxedFetch) => {
+handler: async (args, context, struere, fetch) => {

 return { result: "value" }